+Hierarchical to: No other components.
 Dependencies: FIA_UID.1 Timing of identification.

-FIA_UAU.1.1 The TSF shall allow

-- 1. to establish the communication channel - 2. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS - 3. to identify themselves by selection of the authentication key - 4. to carry out the Chip Authentication Protocol on behalf of the user to be performed before the user is authenticated.
+FIA_UAU.1.1 The TSF shall allow 1. to read the Initialization Data in Phase 2 "Manufacturing" 2. to read the random identifier in Phase 3 "Personalization of the MRTD" 3. to read the random identifier in Phase 4 "Operational Use" on behalf of the user to be performed before the user is authenti- cated.
 FIA_UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.

+Note: The Basic Inspection System and the Personalization Agent authenticate themselves.

-The TOE shall meet the requirements of "Single-use authentication mechanisms (FIA_UAU.4)" as specified below (Common Criteria Part 2 [19]).
+The TOE shall meet the requirements of "Single-use authentication mechanisms (FIA_UAU.4)" as specified below (Common Criteria Part 2 [16]).

-$FIA_UAU.4\ Single-use\ authentication\ mechanisms\ -\ Single-use\ authentication\ of\ the\ Terminal\ by\ the\ TOE$
+$\ensuremath{\mathsf{FIA}}\xspace{\mathsf{UAU.4}}$ Single-use authentication mechanisms - Single-use authentication of the Terminal by the TOE

-FIA_UAU.4.1 The TSF shall prevent reuse of authentication data related to
+Hierarchical to: No other components.
+Dependencies: No dependencies.
+FIA_UAU.4.1 The TSF shall prevent reuse of authentication data related to Basic Access Control Authentication Mechanism Authentication Mechanism based on Triple-DES